 Dynamic DNS

 To configure Dynamic DNS, log onto your SERVFAIL account, pick a zone and open the "dynamic dns" page.
-Enter the full domain name (it has to contained within the zone you're ) It will spit out a per-subdomain token which can be used with the endpoints described below.
+Enter the full domain name (it has to contained within the zone you're currently editing) It will spit out a per-subdomain token which can be used with the endpoints described below.

 Endpoints